MichaelFrieze/schooldaysleft/docs/dev-notes.md

 # TODO

 - dashboard cards need to look more like clickable buttons and get correct info displayed
+- user button maybe needs to be bigger
-- Make landing page look better
+- Fix some spacing issues on the landing page

 - full moon
 - chance of outside recess (weather)